716robotics/BaseBot/README.md

 # Team 716 Basic Bot generic code
-### Code that can drive, move forward in autonomous, and has mappings for speed controllers, relays, and Pneumatics
+### Code that can drive, move forward in autonomous, and has mappings for speed controllers and Pneumatics

 ## Basic Information